 Game Face: The more evil she's feeling, the more her appearance changes, as here and here.
 Don't even get me started onthisone.
 Her porcelain "skin" goes corpse-gray and begins to crack, her pupils change from ovals to slits, the alchemical symbol shows up on her forehead, and her facial expression takes a turn for the nasty.

-Hoist by Her Own Petard: Part of the items Hetty has Reynard help her gather include matches and lighter fluid.
+Hoist by His Own Petard: Part of the items Hetty has Reynard help her gather include matches and lighter fluid.
 Reynard uses them to burn her doll body.

 This is also another way in which she contrasts Reynard: he wanted to escape imprisonment for his past crimes by killing Annie and taking her body, a motivation which was sympathetic, if still evil (and which he eventually grew out of.)
 Hetty torments Adam solely for her own pleasure, and smiles gleefully when Reynard points out that one of her plans would result in Adam's death.